Luís de Freitas Branco: Life

-Luis de Freitas Branco was born in Lisbon into an aristocratic family who for centuries had had close ties to the royal family in Portugal.
-He had a cosmopolitan education, studied piano and violin beginning in childhood and began composing at a precocious age.
+Luís Maria da Costa de Freitas Branco was born in Lisbon into an aristocratic family who for centuries had had close ties to the royal family in Portugal.
+His brother, Pedro, was a conductor.

+Luís had a cosmopolitan education, studied piano and violin beginning in childhood and began composing at a precocious age.
 He studied music in Berlin and Paris, where he worked with Engelbert Humperdinck and other composers.
 He returned to Portugal and became professor of composition starting in 1916 at the Lisbon Conservatory of Music, where he became a leading force in restructuring musical education.
 There he taught, among many others, Joly Braga Santos.

 During the 1930s he increasingly encountered political difficulties with the authorities and was finally forced into retirement from his official duties in 1939.
 He continued to compose, however, and to pursue his research into Portuguese early music, publishing several books and numerous articles.
 His book about the musical works of King John IV of Portugal (1603–1656), an accomplished composer who introduced new music to Portugal, was published only in the year after Branco's death.

-He was the brother of the Portuguese conductor Pedro de Freitas Branco.

-He married Estela Diniz de Ávila e Sousa, born on 18 August 1892, daughter of João Deodato de Ávila e Sousa (b.
-São Jorge Island, Velas, 10 November 1861) and wife Margarida Diniz; the couple had no children.
+He married Estela Diniz de Ávila e Sousa, born on 18 August 1892, daughter of João Deodato de Ávila e Sousa (born São Jorge Island, Velas, 10 November 1861) and wife Margarida Diniz; the couple had no children.

-Branco had an illegitimate son by Maria Clara Dambert Filgueiras, of French descent:
+Branco had a son out of wedlock by Maria Clara Dambert Filgueiras, of French descent: